United States Environmental Protection Agency: 2010s

 In 2015, the International Agency for Research on Cancer (IARC), a branch of the World Health Organization, cited research linking glyphosate, an ingredient of the weed killer Roundup manufactured by the chemical company Monsanto, to non-Hodgkin's lymphoma.
 In March 2017, the presiding judge in a litigation brought about by people who claim to have developed glyphosate-related non-Hodgkin's lymphoma opened Monsanto emails and other documents related to the case, including email exchanges between the company and federal regulators.
-According to The New York Times, the "records suggested that Monsanto had ghostwritten research that was later attributed to academics and indicated that a senior official at the Environmental Protection Agency had worked to quash a review of Roundup’s main ingredient, glyphosate, that was to have been conducted by the United States Department of Health and Human Services."
+According to The New York Times, the "records suggested that Monsanto had ghostwritten research that was later attributed to academics and indicated that a senior official at the Environmental Protection Agency had worked to quash a review of Roundup's main ingredient, glyphosate, that was to have been conducted by the United States Department of Health and Human Services."
 The records show that Monsanto was able to prepare "a public relations assault" on the finding after they were alerted to the determination by Jess Rowland, the head of the EPA's cancer assessment review committee at that time, months in advance.
 Emails also showed that Rowland "had promised to beat back an effort by the Department of Health and Human Services to conduct its own review."

-On February 17, 2017, President Donald Trump appointed Scott Pruitt as EPA Administrator.
+On February 17, 2017, President Donald Trump appointed Scott Pruitt as EPA administrator.
 The Democratic Party saw the appointment as a controversial move, as Pruitt had spent most of his career challenging environmental regulations and policies.
 He did not have previous experience in the environmental protection field and had received financial support from the fossil fuel industry.
-In 2017, the Trump administration proposed a 31% cut to the EPA's budget to $5.7 billion from $8.1 billion and to eliminate a quarter of the agency jobs.
+In 2017, the Presidency of Donald Trump proposed a 31% cut to the EPA's budget to $5.7 billion from $8.1 billion and to eliminate a quarter of the agency jobs.
 However, this cut was not approved by Congress.
 Pruitt resigned from the position on July 5, 2018, citing "unrelenting attacks" due to ongoing ethics controversies.

-President Trump appointed Andrew R. Wheeler as EPA Administrator in 2019.
+President Trump appointed Andrew R. Wheeler as EPA administrator in 2019.
+Trump promised to eliminate EPA "in almost every form" leaving "only tidbits" intact.